Olympus, former executives plead guilty in fraud trial

 With its share price hit by the scandal and a hole blown in its finances, the company has been struggling to secure funds to cover its losses, triggering talk it would need to merge or forge a business tie-up to raise capital.

-On Tuesday, three sources familiar with the deal said rival electronics and entertainment giant Sony Corp. was likely to approve a plan this week to invest 50 billion yen ($642 million) in Olympus, becoming its biggest shareholder with around a 10 percent.
+On Tuesday, three sources familiar with the deal said rival electronics and entertainment giant Sony Corp.
+(6758.T) was likely to approve a plan this week to invest 50 billion yen in Olympus, becoming its biggest shareholder with around a 10 percent.

 (Additional reporting by Kiyoshi Takenaka, Reiji Murai and Maki Shiraki; Editing by Tomasz Janowski and Jonathan Thatcher)